boostercloud/booster/docs/README.md

 }
 ```

+**Note**: Remember that, in case you want to send a command that is restricted to a specific set of roles, you must send the **access token** retrieved upon sign-in.
+Check ["Authorizing operations"](#authorizing-operations) to know how to do this.

 #### Subscribing to read models

-To subscribe to a specific read model, we need to use a "subscription" operation, and it must be _sent through the **websocketURL**_.
+To subscribe to a specific read model, we need to use a "subscription" operation, and it must be _sent through the **websocketURL**_ using the ["GraphQL over WebSocket" protocol](#the-graphql-over-websocket-protocol).

+Doing this process manually is a bit cumbersome.
+You will probably never need to do this, as GraphQL clients like [Apollo](#using-apollo-client) abstract this process away.
+However, we will explain how to do it for learning purposes.

-Before sending any subscription, you need to _connect_ to the web socket to open the two-way communication channel.
+Before sending any subscription, you need to _connect_ to the WebSocket to open the two-way communication channel.
 This connection
 is done differently depending on the client/library you use to manage web sockets.
 In this section, we will show examples
 using the ["wscat"](https://github.com/websockets/wscat) command line program.
+You can also use the online tool [Postwoman](https://postwoman.io/)

 Once you have connected successfully, you can use this channel to:
 - Send the subscription messages